Staircase Calculator

 Contact UsTell us more, and we'll get back to you.

 Contact UsA staircase is defined by a few fundamental measurements: the total rise (vertical height from one floor to the next), the total run (horizontal distance the staircase covers), and the individual riser heights and tread depths that make up each step.
-The number of risers is always one more than the number of treads because the top floor serves as the final landing.
+The number of risers is always one more than the number of treads because the top floor acts as the final landing.

 The relationship between rise and run determines the stair angle and overall comfort.
 Steeper stairs save floor space but are harder to climb, while shallower stairs are easier to use but require more horizontal room.
 Finding the right balance is the core challenge of stair design, and building codes set strict limits to ensure safety.